-The South African economy continues to face significant headwinds, with lacklustre performance on the infrastructure and mining front, and the manufacturing and agricultural sectors taking strain.
 International trade can be an important driver of growth and innovation for South Africa and SACU.
 The African Continental Free Trade Agreement (AfCFTA), which came into force on 29 May 2019, brings together the 55 Member States of the African Union, covering a market of more than 1.2 billion people with a combined gross domestic product exceeding US\$3.4 trillion.
 Through the elimination of import duties, the AfCFTA has potential to significantly boost intra-African trade and accelerate the process of diversification of sources of growth and trade for African countries.
-South African companies should be well positioned to benefit from the opportunities presented by the AfCFTA.
-Goods manufactured in South Africa can be exported duty-free to other African markets.
-The AfCFTA should assist South African manufacturers to expand their export market beyond the country's traditional trading partners (being Europe, North America, and more recently the People's Republic of China), to new markets in Southern, Eastern, Western and Northern Africa.
+South African companies should be well positioned to benefit from the opportunities presented by the AfCFTA in that goods manufactured in South Africa can gain duty-free access to other African markets.
+The AfCFTA should assist South African manufacturers to expand their export market beyond the country's traditional trading partners (being Europe, North America, Southern Africa and more recently the People's Republic of China), to new markets in Eastern, Western and Northern Africa.
+With the outbreak of Covid-19, the implementation of the AfCFTA has been delayed and various countries have introduced a range of trade restrictive measures.
+Work on the implementation of the AfCFTA has resumed and it is expected that the Covid-19 related trade restrictions will ease as progress is made to contain Covid-19.

-Open trade also presents the South African economy with challenges, which must be carefully managed.
+Open trade presents the South African economy with challenges, which must be carefully managed.
 Accordingly, the opportunities presented by the AfCFTA should be viewed against the attendant risks, such as the transhipment of goods which are not manufactured in Africa through one of the countries party to the AfCFTA in order to gain duty-free access to the South African market.
 Beyond the AfCFTA, trade-restrictive measures imposed by South Africa's trading partners are at historical highs, creating the risk of, amongst others, trade diversion.
 Some of South Africa's trading partners have closed off their markets to goods such as steel products, through the imposition of trade defence, ordinary tariff or other measures some of which are inconsistent with the multilateral trading system organised under the World Trade Organisation (WTO).
 In South Africa and SACU, in addition to dramatic shifts in trade flows, local manufacturers face competitive pressures from unfairly traded imports.